 The practice of accreditation provides a standard level of quality for institutions and programs across the United States.

-The DETC was founded in 1926 and is a private, non-profit organization that operates as a national accreditor.
-The DETC Accrediting Commission is recognized by the U.S. Department of Education and by the Council for Higher Education Accreditation (CHEA) as a national institutional accrediting organization.
+The DEAC was founded in 1926 and is a private, non-profit organization that operates as a national accreditor.
+The DEAC Accrediting Commission is recognized by the U.S. Department of Education and by the Council for Higher Education Accreditation (CHEA) as a national institutional accrediting organization.

-As UoPeople is recognized by the DETC as an accredited online University, UoPeople adheres to all DETC Standards and Code of Ethics.
+As UoPeople is recognized by the DEAC as an accredited online University, UoPeople adheres to all DEAC Standards and Code of Ethics.

 Accreditation is a private, voluntary, non-governmental peer-review process that reviews the educational quality of an institution or program.
 In the United States, accreditation is the primary means of assuring educational quality.
 Accreditation status confirms that an institution has voluntarily undergone a comprehensive self-study and peer examination that demonstrates the institution meets standards of accreditation.
 To receive accreditation, the institution must clearly demonstrate that it has established educational goals; offers formal, organized learning experiences and services that enable students to meet these stated goals; and that students and graduates have benefited from the learning experiences provided.
 Furthermore, accreditation assures that an institution operates on a sound financial basis, has approved programs of study, qualified instructors, adequate facilities and equipment, ethical recruitment and admission policies, engages in continual improvement through self-evaluation and planning, and promotes its programs truthfully.